You Resemble Me

 You Resemble Me is a 2021 internationally co-produced drama film, directed by Dina Amer in her directorial debut, from a screenplay by Amer and Omar Mullick.
 It stars Lorenza Grimaudo, Ilonna Grimaudo, Mouna Soualem, Sabrina Ouazani, Dina Amer, Alexandre Gonin, Grégoire Colin and Zinedine Soualem.
-Spike Lee, Spike Jonze, Riz Ahmed and Alma Har'el serve as executive producers on the film.
+Spike Lee, Spike Jonze, Riz Ahmed, Alma Har'el, and Claire Denis serve as executive producers on the film.

 It had its world premiere at the 78th Venice International Film Festival in the Venice Days section on September 8, 2021.
 It was released in the United States on November 4, 2022.

 Plot

 When two sisters are torn apart, the eldest struggles to find her identity.